Badge 101

 Badge Back Options

 Solid Back Badge is a heavier badge because we press more metal.
-The solid back badge is very durable and has a non-snagging finish.
-Solid back is recommended if you plan to engrave the back of the badge, because it is smooth.
+Resulting in a more durable non-snagging finish.
+Because the back of the badge is smooth we recommend solid back if you plan to engrave the back of the badge.

 The majority or our standard law enforcement and fire badges come with a shell back.
-On the products page of our site you can see this information under specifications.
 After we manufacture a badge the back can not be changed.

 Understanding Panels

 What is a panel?
-The area on a badge that takes or has text in it; i.e., rank, department, city, state, name, etc. A panel can be engraved or have the lettering in the die.
+The area on a badge that takes or has lettering for instance rank, department, city, state, name, etc. Additionally a panel can have lettering in the die or engraved.

-- One Piece Badge has the panels in the die.
-The badge is constructed from one piece of base metal.
+- One Piece Badge the badge is made from one piece of base metal and the panels are in the die.

-- Incised panel – We either engrave the letters or place them in the die.
-Incised panels have color inside the letters.
+- Incised panel has the lettering in the die or it can be engraved.
+Additionally, incised panels have color inside the letters.

-- Reversed panel – Color is flowed into the panel, and the letters are the color of the metal.
-A reversed panel has the lettering in the die of the panel.
+- Reversed panel is when color is flowed into the panel, and the letters are the color of the metal.
+Consequently lettering in always in the die of a reverse panel.

 Engraving and Text Separators

-You can personalize each badge worn in your department with the lettering of your choice.
-There are up to 7 lines of lettering on a badge.
-Panels are numbered counting out from the seal which is line 4 (see below).
+Lettering personalizes your badge.
+In fact there can be up to 7 lines of lettering on a badge.
+Additionally, count panels out starting from the seal which is line 4 (see below).